Additional Fees and Charges

 If it is determined through an investigation conducted on behalf of the Medical Services Commission that extra billing has occurred, the person who paid the charge will be entitled to a refund.
 The practitioner or clinic who levied the charge will be asked to refund the amount directly to the person who paid the charge.
 If this does not occur, the person who paid the charge and the Medical Services Commission may agree to enter in to an assignment of debt agreement.
 Upon executing this agreement, the Medical Services Commission will reimburse the person who paid the charge for a portion of that charge and recover the amount from the practitioner or clinic who imposed the charge.

 The Beneficiary Services and Strategic Priorities Branch investigates reports from patients about charges they believe contravene the Medicare Protection Act on behalf of the Medical Services Commission.
-If you believe you have been charged inappropriately for an insured MSP benefit you can request further investigation by submitting the details in writing to the address below.
-Be sure to include your Personal Health Number, a detailed description of the service(s) received, copies of medical records, and all invoices and receipts confirming payment.
+If you believe you have been charged inappropriately for an insured MSP benefit you can request further investigation by completing the Beneficiary Submission for Extra Billing Investigation Form (PDF, 504KB) and submitting to the address below.
+Be sure to include your Personal Health Number, a detailed description of the service(s) received, and all required attachments.

 Administrator - Extra Billing